What is lactose intolerance?

 What causes lactose intolerance?

+Lactose intolerance is caused by a shortage of lactase in the body, an enzyme produced by the small intestine that is needed to digest lactose.
 Some causes of lactose intolerance are known.
 Certain digestive diseases, such as Crohn's disease, ulcerative colitis, celiac sprue (an inherited disorder affecting the lining of the small intestine), other inflammatory bowel diseases, and injuries to the small intestine (surgery or trauma) may reduce the amount of lactase available to process lactose properly.
 If the small intestine is injured, lactose intolerance may be temporary, with symptoms improving after the intestine has healed.